 Hertzke in Posen

-Not only in the district of Meseritz and in the district of Züllichau-Schwiebus there was a cluster of Hertzkes, but also in other regions.
-Other places with very early Hertzke mentions are the surroundings of Graudenz (Grudziądz), Scharnikau (Czarnków) and the districts of Samter and Thorn.
+Not only in the Meseritz district and the Züllichau-Schwiebus district were there concentrations of Hertzkes, but also in other regions.
+Other places where Hertzkes were mentioned early on include the vicinity of Graudenz (Grudziądz), Scharnikau (Czarnków), as well as the Samter and Thorn districts.

-Unfortunately, no connection of the different Hertzke groups has been established yet.
-All name representatives, which could not be assigned to my family so far, you find under name bearers.
+Unfortunately, no connection has been established between the various Hertzke groups up to this point.
+All bearers of the name who could not be attributed to our family can be found under name bearers.